Instant Pot Corned Beef and Cabbage

 Notes

 Instant Pot Note: We use a 6-quart Instant Pot brand pressure cooker that we bought in 2016.
 Different or newer versions may be more sensitive to the “BURN” notice.
-If you are concerned about the burn notice, please refer to the Instant Pot webpage about Overheat Protection, found HERE.
+If you are concerned about the burn notice, please refer to this article: “What to Do When your Instant Pot Says Burn”.

 Nutrition Information